What is Nutritional Therapy?

 Chelsea is an FNTP (Functional Nutritional Therapy Practitioner) with a Master’s in Education.
 She is a former community college teacher whose passion for food combined with her passion for keeping her family and herself in optimal health led to the creation of this blog.

-Chelsea lives with her husband and two children in Snoqualmie, WA.
 Her interests in nutrition, health, and wellness intensified after encountering some big personal health issues.
 First, in her late 20’s she was diagnosed with Graves disease and underwent radioactive iodine therapy to kill off most of her thyroid, making her hypothyroid for the rest of her life.
 Second, she was diagnosed with Melanoma in 2009.
 She views these health challenges as blessings in disguise because through them she developed a passionate for alternative forms of healing and food as medicine.

 In her 20’s, Chelsea was an esthetician.
 She uses that knowledge to make effective and safe skin care recipes and so there are a number of homemade skincare recipes on the blog.